A Real Hard Hittin’ Museum

 This one?
 This one is… suspect.
 (Police Museum joke!)

 I can’t remember from where I first learned of this museum’s existence.
-It was several years ago and I’m going to guess it was housed in a previous headquarters building.
+It was several years ago when it was housed in a previous headquarters building.
 If I recall correctly, it was mainly a thing for local Boy Scout troops to visit on interminable rainy Saturday trips.

 I reached out to the police department a few times over the years and never – literally, never – received a response.
-Granted, the NBPD has far more important things to worry about than some West Hartford nerd with a museum blog trying to visit.
+Granted, the NBPD has far more important things to worry about than some West Hartford nerd with a nerdy website trying to visit.
 I understand.